Automotive Fuel Systems

 Vehicle fuel systems will undergo changes that include:

 - Fuel Systems — Changes will occur as a result of tougher emission requirements and powertrain developments together with improvements to existing fuel system components.

 - Selected market interest in the use of compressed natural gas.
 CNG often offers a total lower cost of ownership than either gasoline or diesel and lower carbon dioxide emissions.

 - Developments in the use of hydrogen as a fuel specifically with fuel cell-based electrified powertrains.
 This interest has remained for many years and despite very low forecasts through 2030 market interest has increased over the last year.
 Major OEMs including Hyundai and Toyota and many suppliers including Plastic Omnium and Valeo have been making investments.

-The ITB Group offers a dynamic two-pronged approach for highlighting developments and analyses in the automotive fuel systems market.
-The key elements of ITB’s approach include:
+ITB’s 2020 report will be covering each of these changes via a dynamic two-pronged approach for highlighting developments and analyses in the automotive fuel systems market.
+They key elements of ITB’s approach include:

 - Industry-Funded Report – update of key technical, legislative and market developments together with an overview of the business dynamics of the automotive fuel system supply base.